Russian Bombshell Olya Abramovich Spills Out Of A Black Bandeau Bra In New Sexy Snap

 She let her hair down, wore minimal makeup, held a pink rose in her hand, and looked straight into the camera to strike a pose.

-Owing to Olya’s beauty and the generous display of skin, the picture racked up about 40,000 likes and over 660 comments which shows that fans fell in love with the snap.
+Owing to Olya’s beauty and the generous display of skin, the picture racked up about 40,000 likes and over 660 comments, which shows that fans fell in love with the snap.

 According to an article by Famous Birthdays, Olya grew up in Perm, Russia, where she still lives.
 However, she travels the world for her modeling activities throughout the year.